Particle motion around a static axially symmetric wormhole: Test particle motion

-{ This degeneracy may be illustrated also from the definition of the distance of the ISCO from the center using equation \eqref{R}.
-In the right panel of Fig.~\ref{ISCO2} we can see that the deviation parameter of the ZV wormhole can determine an ISCO that mimics the corresponding one in the $\gamma$-metric for certain values of $\gamma$.
-However, the scenarios given by certain values of $\gamma<1$, which produce the peculiar cases of no ISCO radius or two regions of stable circular orbits (see \cite{Toshmatov19qih}) can not be reproduced in the wormhole space-time.}
+{ This degeneracy may also be illustrated from the definition of the distance of the ISCO from the center using equation \eqref{R}.
+In the right panel of Fig.~\ref{ISCO2} we can see that the deviation parameter of the ZV wormhole can determine an ISCO that mimics the corresponding one in the $\gamma$ metric for certain values of $\gamma$.
+However, the scenarios given by certain values of $\gamma<1$, which produce the peculiar cases of no ISCO radius or two regions of stable circular orbits (see \cite{Toshmatov19qih}) cannot be reproduced in the wormhole space-time.}

-{ Similarly as before we can check in what range the deviation parameter of the ZV wormhole can mimic that of of the $\gamma$-metric for the radiative efficiency of these two sources.
-In Fig.~\ref{REd_d} we can see that the degeneracy of the radiative efficiency produces a similar behavior as in the case of the ISCO radius.
-However, it is clear that the range of values of $\gamma$ for which the two geometries produce comparable radiative efficiencies is different, as it starts from $\gamma\simeq1.2$ in this case while in the ISCO location case it starts from $\gamma\simeq0.6$.
-Similarly as the case of the Kerr BH, we can conclude that the case when $\gamma=1$ or equivalently the Schwarzschild case may not be mimicked by ZV wormhole via observations of the radiative efficiency of the accretion disk.}
+{As before, we can check in what range the deviation parameter of the ZV wormhole can mimic that of the $\gamma$ metric for the radiative efficiency of these two sources.
+In Fig.~\ref{REd_d} we can see that the degeneracy of the radiative efficiency produces a behavior similar to that displayed in the case of the ISCO radius.
+However, it is clear that the range of values of $\gamma$ for which the two geometries produce comparable radiative efficiencies is different, as it starts at $\gamma\simeq1.2$ in this case while in the ISCO location case it starts at $\gamma\simeq0.6$.
+As in the case of the Kerr BH, we can conclude that the case in which $\gamma=1$, or, equivalently, the Schwarzschild case, may not be mimicked by the ZV wormhole via observations of the radiative efficiency of the accretion disk.}